 Why Ian doesn't cry anymore

-How Dr. Brook's book, is really a second draft, which serves as an excellent reminder that failure isn't always failure, and that we have a choices about how we move forward from set backs
+How Dr. Brook's book, is really a second draft, which serves as an excellent reminder that failure isn't always failure and that we have a choice about how we move forward from setbacks

 How easy it is to let challenges stop us from doing the good and important things in life